aerospeace/dynalist-backup/Inbox.md

 			* Vscode
 				* markdown-oxide-git
 					* A markdown language server with Obsidian syntax support
-		* Deploy Dynalist on Lambda
-			* Use Codex
-			* Prefered: Migrate to amzon lambda
-			* Dynalist:
-				* Maybe not baremetal? on Amazon Lambda
-				* Preferable to ask Code to prepare on a docker service or mawon Lambda
 	* Work laptop
 	* @laptopWork @pcWork
 		* Scor copilot